kirinokirino/village_maker/README.md

 # village_maker
 Game where you build your village from tiles

+Models in the assets folder are licensed under CC0 and provided by kenney.nl

 Don't forget to use dynamic feature to improve iteration times:
 `cargo run --features bevy/dynamic`